November 16, 2019

 Finally, telehealth allows people to monitor their health condition more conveniently with the help of mobile apps.

 For healthcare providers, telehealth offers a better coverage as it opens the opportunity to serve people outside doctors’ geographical reach.
+When integrated with a patient engagement platform or another tool of the kind, it can help attract more patients who require non-urgent care.
 Additionally, if there is a gap in a doctor’s schedule, they can access telehealth waiting rooms and take patients registered there.

-Incorporating telehealth in a hospital’s practice improves allocation of hospital beds as many patients will be treated remotely, and only the ones who really need it will be assigned a bed.
+Incorporating telehealth in a hospital’s practice improves allocation of hospital beds: launching a virtual hospital, providers will manage to treat many patients remotely, and only the ones who really need it will be assigned a bed.

 Finally, telehealth allows healthcare practitioners to conveniently get a second opinion from colleagues in the same or related medical fields.